 We exercise significant judgment in evaluating the amount and timing of recognition of the resulting tax liabilities and assets.
 These judgments require us to make projections of future taxable income.
 The judgments and estimates we make in determining our deferred tax assets, which are inherently subjective, are reviewed on a continual basis as regulatory and business factors change.
 Any reduction in estimated future taxable income may require us to record an additional valuation allowance against our deferred tax assets.

-As of March 31, 2018 and December 31, 2017, we had no material unrecognized tax benefits or accrued interest and penalties.
-Federal tax years 2014 through 2016 are open for examination.
-The tax return related to the year ended December 31, 2017 has not yet been filed.
+As of September 30, 2018 and December 31, 2017, we had no material unrecognized tax benefits or accrued interest and penalties.
+Federal tax years 2014 through current year are open for examination.

 Other Assets